 Philosophical or Cultural Approaches

 The philosophical approach of the practitioner tends to dictate the type(s) of herbs prescribed.
-For example, North American botanical medicine evolved from European and Native American traditions and relies more on pharmacologic actions.
-Traditional Chinese Veterinary Medical (TCVM) herbology considers the supposed “energetic” nature of herbs.
+For example, North American botanical medicine evolved from European and Native American traditions relies more on pharmacologic actions than on folklore and metaphysics.
+In comparison, traditional Chinese veterinary medical (TCVM) herbology considers the supposed “energetic” nature of herbs.
 Western herbal prescribing practices incorporate physical examination findings akin to standard medical assessments, whereas TCVM recommendations depend heavily on the appearance of the tongue and the feel of the pulse.
+Instead of considering the pharmacologic effects of plants, TCVM practitioners rely on prescientific metaphors to describe the mechanisms of action of products prescribed.
+This, by definition, leaves them unaware of the actual biochemical processes taking place and is inconsistent with modern medical principles and ethics.

 Contraindications to the use of herbal products are mostly empirical and depend on the health status of the animal and the putative actions of the herb(s) under consideration.
 Situations warranting special caution include pregnancy, presurgical states in which the antiplatelet actions of plants interfere with coagulation, and cancer.
 That is, unforeseen herb-drug interactions could interfere with conventional care and cause unexpected results.

 Rightly or wrongly, most herbal medicines are generally considered safe.
-However, due to the lack of manufacturing standards, quality control, and known effects in veterinary patients, herbal medicines probably present a greater risk of adverse effects and interactions than any other CAVM therapy.
-Harmful effects of herbs arise from intrinsic toxicity of the plant, herb-drug or herb-herb interactions, contaminants introduced during processing (eg, heavy metals, microbial contaminants, chemical toxins, or pesticides), intentionally added adulterants (eg pharmaceuticals), or inappropriate prescribing.
+However, because of the lack of manufacturing standards, quality control, and known effects in veterinary patients, herbal medicines probably present a greater risk of adverse effects and interactions than any other CAVM therapy.
+Harmful effects of herbs arise from intrinsic toxicity of the plant, herb-drug or herb-herb interactions, contaminants introduced during processing (eg, heavy metals, microbial contaminants, chemical toxins, or pesticides), intentionally added adulterants (eg, pharmaceuticals), or inappropriate prescribing.
 Examples of especially risky herbs with known toxicities include those containing pyrrolizidine alkaloids (eg, comfrey and chaparral); natural flea treatments made from pennyroyal, known to be lethal for small animals; and skin treatments containing tea tree (melaleuca) oil, which can cause severe neurologic manifestations and hepatotoxicity in cats if absorbed or consumed in sufficient concentrations.
 For many herbal poisonings, no antidote exists, making death from “natural” treatments such as herbs frustrating.
+Many Chinese mixtures have toxic components; their amount may be kept "secret" by the manufacturer as a proprietary ingredient.
+Substances such as strychnine (a neurotoxin) and aconite (a cardiotoxin) are not uncommon and pose particular risks to veterinary patients.
+The unwillingness of manufacturers to appropriately label bottles with the amounts of these toxic constituents raises the danger to patients and public health.

 Animal-based ingredients such as testes, penis, placenta, and horn found in Chinese “herbal” medicines harbor potential for zoonotic disease transmission.
 In addition to health concerns, animal-derived products in Chinese herbs contribute significantly to animal mistreatment and the endangerment of certain species.
-The unknown benefits of most mammal or insect ingredients do not at this time appear to justify administering these agents to veterinary patients.
+The unknown benefits of most mammal or insect ingredients currently do not appear to justify administering these agents to veterinary patients.